contensis/docs-management-http/blocks/publish-a-block-version.md

 ---
 description: Publishing a released block version is an action that makes the specified block version live.
 ---
-# Release a block version
+# Publish a block version

 Publishing a released block version is an action that makes the specified block version live.
 The block version gets a [Deployment status](/blocks/block-statuses.md#deployment-status) of *live* and the previous live version is updated to have a [Deployment status](/blocks/block-statuses.md#deployment-status) of *deprecated*.